 Full citation: Clarke EL, Evans JR, Smeeth L. Community screening for visual impairment in older people.
 Cochrane Database of Systematic Reviews 2018, Issue 2.
 Art.
 No.: CD001054.
 DOI: 10.1002/14651858.CD001054.pub3

-The aim of this Cochrane review was to find out if topical treatment (by eye drops or ointments) for BKC in children improves symptoms and is safe.
-Cochrane researchers collected and analysed all relevant studies to answer this question and included one study in this review.
+The aim of this was to find out if community for visual impairment (sight loss) in older people results in improvements in vision.
+Cochrane Review authors collected and analysed all relevant studies to answer this question and found 10 studies.

-The Cochrane researchers searched for studies that had been published up to 11 July 2016.
+Cochrane Review authors searched for studies that had been published up to 23 November 2017.